krakenjs/levee/README.md

 - `context` - any context to be provided to the implementation.
 - `callback` - the callback to be fired upon completion with the signature `function (err, [param1, param2, ...])`
+  - `err` - any error ocurred during the command execution or a levee error caused either by timeout or an open circuit

 ## Stats